 What special dietary instructions should I follow?

-Drink at least eight glasses of water or other fluids each day while taking allopurinol unless directed to do otherwise by your doctor.
+Drink at least eight 8-ounce (240-milliter) cups of water or other liquids each day while taking allopurinol unless directed to do otherwise by your doctor.

 What should I do if I forget a dose?

 Take the missed dose as soon as you remember it.
 However, if it is almost time for the next dose, skip the missed dose and continue your regular dosing schedule.
 Do not take a double dose to make up for a missed one.